alex-susi/nbaDraftLottery/README.md

 * **Team projections are intentionally simple.** The Markov model does not yet account for age, roster continuity, salary cap space, draft capital, injuries, market size, player development, or front-office strategy.
 Future versions might explore this, as well as higher-order Markov chain models.
 * **Historical team behavior may not generalize.** Team projections are constructed using historical seasons that operated under the old lottery format and CBA rules.
 The new 3-2-1 lottery may incentivize team behavior changes in ways that historical data cannot fully identify.
 * **Deeply nested swap chains are approximated.** Publicly reported multi-team pick obligations can be ambiguous or conditional in ways that require close approximations.
-* **Win Shares is imperfect.** Because of how the metric is calculated, it might over- or under-value certain players, and is biased towards players who recieve more playing time.
+* **Win Shares is imperfect.** Because of how the metric is calculated, it might over- or under-value certain players, and is biased towards players who receive more playing time.
 Future versions may explore EPM, RAPTOR, xRAPM, DARKO, BPM, or salary-adjusted surplus value.
 * **No player-specific projections.** The current model values picks based on historical performances of players drafted in those slots.
 It does not account for incoming player projections.
 For example, 2026 draft picks were valued using model outcomes trained on historical data.
 Projection models specifically for the incoming 2026 rookies were not built for this project.